zooo/orthopneumovirus/README.md

 * Survey notification may be sent 1/N time before the deadline, so it is more likely to be sent with some other notification so is not an individual interrupter.
 * When a question/task is assigned to a group of people, first ping one user, if it is not resolved in a while, ping the second user, and so on.
 Next action waiting time can be calibrated by (1) the size of the group, (2) how many people have been pinged.
 Actions like "looking emoji" or new reply may increase the waiting time (as that means one person is fully aware of the situation, and she can always ping the 2nd person manually).
 	* For new conversion in the same thread, the person is not notified if "read", and notified by the same policy she was originally pinged (so pinged immediately if she's the first person work on it.
 Original person who asked the questions is treated as another prioritized notification target (So two people will be involved in a conversation).
 If the first person is not replied and the 2nd person is pinged, first person goes to the end of the notification row (slightly different if the first person has ever been involved/has real action in the conversation) and the 2nd person will be notified immediately).
-* Direct conversation and question/task assigned to a single person should be notified immediately (should we?).
+* Direct conversation and question/task assigned to a single person should be notified immediately.
+	* Should we?
+Or the person can always setup a customized delay.
+But in case that, we need to not count her delay if she is the first one chosen to assign for the group question.
+Also, what about if her delay is larger than some survey's timeout so she may never been notified.
 * Non-working hour means temporarily opt-out the notification group, and weight is re-calibrated when the person is back.
 Original sender should be notified if everybody is temporarily out-out.

 #### Clear history